-For detailed information on how concerns are handled see the “Process on managing reported concerns”
+For detailed information on how concerns are handled please see the “Process on managing reported concerns” by selecting your language.

 96 allegations have been closed in 2022, of which 42 substantiated leading to the adoption of the following main measures: dismissal or termination of the contract (17) and warning (16).

 The monetary value of damages stemming from the above cases in considered negligible.

 - Trainings on discrimination and harassment in the workplace are provided with specific and local initiatives and it is covered by our trainings on the Group Code of Conduct.
 As of the end of 2022, 65,474 employees have completed a Code of Conduct training.